 14. Does Party Organization matter for Programmatic Politics?
 Case of Aam Aadmi Party (with Ankita Barthwal) (data collection/cleaning in progress)

 The Aam Aadmi Party (AAP) represents a significant departure in Indian politics for many reasons.
 It is primarily urban.
 Unlike most contemporary parties, its origins are rooted in a mass movement.
 And its success has largely been attributed to programmatic welfare policies rather than ethnic patronage.
 Should these characteristics make it more likely to rely on party organization to mobilize voters?
 We use fine-grain data on door-to-door campaigning during party formation and size of local-level volunteer base over time from internal party sources and booth-level voting data, combined with interviews with key party officials to examine the relationship between organizational strength and electoral outcomes.
 Further, booth-level data on municipal property rates, used as a proxy for wealth, allows us to examine if this relationship is mediated by class.
 The findings have implications for understanding the linkages between party organization and programmatic politics, especially in the context of urban class politics.

 AAP leader, Arvind Kejriwal, campaigning in the New Delhi constituency before the 2013 Delhi Assembly Elections

-12. Impact of Information Campaigns on Claims-Making in Urban Slums (available upon request)
+15. Impact of Information Campaigns on Claims-Making in Urban Slums (working paper)